top of page

 • L’Ardente

-• Allora amici Italiani, purtroppo il vero cibo italiano vero non è economico a Washington.
-Secondo la mia ragazza Giovanna (lei è di Como), questo punto è uno tra i migliori in città.
-La lasagna di 40 strati è incredibile.
-Anche le piace Stellina Pizzeria, La Casina DC, e Sfoglina (Van Ness).
+• Amici Italiani, purtroppo il vero cibo italiano a Washington non è economico.
+Secondo la mia ragazza Giovanna (è di Como), questo è tra i migliori posti in città.
+Sopratutto per la lasagna a 40 strati è incredibile.
+Le piacciono anche Stellina Pizzeria, La Casina DC, e Sfoglina (Van Ness).

 • Thip Khao